Skip to main content

 Practical experience

-• The Wordsworth Trust (Dove Cottage)
+• The Wordsworth Trust (Dove Cottage) in the Lake District

 • Seven Stories (the National Centre for Children's Books)

-• Beamish Museum
+• Beamish Living Museum

-• the Great North Museum
+• The Great North Museum

 Research skills

 In Stage 2, you'll undertake an independent research project, and in your final year, you'll write a dissertation.
+These introduce you to finding, using and understanding original sources for your own research.
+The capstone of your degree is your own personal research project which you complete at Stage 3.

 These projects will allow you to develop your skills across both disciplines and engage in interdisciplinary thinking.

-• researching new material
+• researching original topics

 Employability